scpwiki/wikijump/docs/development.md

 ### Installation via script

-You can install to your local system using `install.sh`.
+You can install to your local system using `legacy/install.sh`.
 This pollutes your system with dependencies and will be difficult to undo.
 This method is not recommended.
 It may require tinkering depending on your exact platform and environment.

 ## Configuration

-If you installed Wikijump directly to your machine with `install.sh`, you can edit the Wikijump config at any point.
+If you installed Wikijump directly to your machine with `legacy/install.sh`, you can edit the Wikijump config at any point.
 If you installed Wikijump via Docker, you will need to enter the container to edit the config:

 ```
 $ docker exec -it wj bash